PitHerm/esphome-externalcomponents/Docs/s5_gr3p15kww3/README.md

 (i prefer old C) , i took Grob6000's code as a base and applied several changes to meet the different protocol and got a solution that works for my friend.

-IMPORTANT: The inverter MUST be configured as the first on the stick (as the manual of the stick says).
+IMPORTANT: The inverter MUST be configured with (Modbus) address set to 1 !

 The fortune to sniff the communication is that the inverter is still connected to the cloud.